starknet-io/SNIPs/SNIPS/snip-8.md

       6. `init_code: List[felt]`

    2. Where Resource is a new struct that contains: `resource: str`, `max_price_per_unit: u128`, `max_amount: u64`

+### Backward Compatibility

+Starknet will provide support for the older transaction version during a transition phase.
+However, the older transaction version will not have access to the new features such as the Fee market, Volition, and Paymaster, once these features are implemented on Starknet.

+## Security Considerations

+This SNIP have no impact at all in terms of security.

 ## Copyright